caboose014/SavantProfile_PlexHomeTheater/README.md

 Please note that you will need to be running RacePoint Media version 5.2.2 or above in order to inject the custom screen correctly.

+!!*** Some thumbnails may not work if you have scanned your media using an older version of Plex Media Server.

+!!*** This profile has been tested with a NEW library using Plex Home Thearer v1.0.13.222 and Plex Media Server v0.9.9.7

-**Please read "How To - Injecting Screen.pdf" for install instructions**
+!!*** **Please read "How To - Injecting Screen.pdf" for install instructions**

 Here is a preview of the updated Retina screen that includes thumbnails: